Inventory of a museum collection is not only checking everything off on a master database, but also verifying the identity and recording its location.

 Honest staff are essential.
 In one museum I had summer students doing the inventory.
 One found three $20 US gold coins, each worth about $1,000 at the time, unaccessioned, and just sitting on a shelf.
 To her credit sa summer student inventoried them and did not steal them.

 An accession number links the provenance (history of ownership and use) of the artifact to the artifact itself.
 The number needs to be attached to the artifact, in a way that it will not easily become separated.
 Ideally a method that does not damage the artifact is used but some museum workers go to the extreme and in the name of preservation, do not ensure that the number remains firmly with the object.
 The result is lost numbers which equate to lost history.
 In any museum with 50,000 or a million or more artifacts there is virtually no chance that the number will ever be reunited with the object.
 In trying to be super gentle with the artifact the staff have actually destroyed half of its value by failing to ensure that it’s history remains permanently linked to the object.
 What I am saying here is that sometimes the very minor damage caused by applying a number is far better than no damage to an artifact, but losing its history forever.
 I do not recommend the stapled on label as shown below on a spinning wheel, but there are proper museum numbering methods.

 Detached and loose accession numbers

 One proper way.
-Nail polish, permanent ink, then nail polish.
-This is on the inside of a door of a grandfather clock so it is easily found by staff without having to move the clock.
+Clear nail polish, permanent ink, then clear nail polish.
+This is on the inside of a door of a grandfather clock, so it is easily found by staff without having to move the clock.

 What if there is an accession number and no record to match it?